azaghal/factorio-beyond-vanilla-extended/README.md

     > Launch nuclear bombs at biter nests using dedicated nuclear artillery batteries.
 For those too tired to carry around all those shoulder-launched nukes...

+-   More weapon types for spidetrons ([Spidertron Weapon Switcher](https://mods.factorio.com/mod/SpidertronWeaponSwitcher))

+    > Ever wished that you could use flamethrower from the comforts of your personal spidetron?
+How about shotgun shells?
+Or just plain old magazines?
+Worry no more - now you can easily equip your spidetrons with multiples types of ammo, and switch between them using a control binding.

 ### Logistics